There has been lots of buzz recently surrounding Philippine Airlines (PAL) and their latest plans to launch flights to Brazil.

 Last week, the Philippine Flight Network, a Filipino-based airline and aviation news source, revealed that the two countries just signed their first ever air service agreement, which should hopefully pave the way for PAL to secure permission to fly to Latin America.

-According to the article, the agreement authorizes one carrier from each country (in which case, PAL is the designated airline for the Philippines and TAM for Brasil) rights to operate seven weekly flights from Manila to either São Paulo (GRU) or Rio de Janeiro (GIG), with fifth freedom traffic rights to any third country points as a stopver point between those stations.
+According to the article, the agreement authorizes one carrier from each country (in which case, PAL is the designated airline for the Philippines and TAM for Brazil) rights to operate seven weekly flights from Manila to either São Paulo (GRU) or Rio de Janeiro (GIG), with fifth freedom traffic rights to any third country points as a stopver point between those stations.

-Currently, there are no aircraft in service that can capably fly nonstop between Brasil and the Philippines, since such a route is over 12,000 NM in distance, so a stopover somewhere along the way is absolutely necessary.
+Currently, there are no aircraft in service that can capably fly nonstop between Brazil and the Philippines, since such a route is over 12,000 NM in distance, so a stopover somewhere along the way is absolutely necessary.

 Initially, the stopover point was rumored to be Abu Dhabi or Dubai, as PAL already holds fifth freedom rights for these two cities.
 Johannesburg and Addis Ababa, Ethiopia were also rumored to be possible contenders as well.

 However, the latest circulation on the rumor mills is that Los Angeles has been selected as the winner, and that the President of PAL, Ramon Ang, revealed that the airline is already processing regulatory approvals and awaiting clearance to launch the route in 2014.
-In addition, São Paulo has been chosen over Rio as the final terminating point in Brasil.
+In addition, São Paulo has been chosen over Rio as the final terminating point in Brazil.

 As such, my guess is that the route will operate Manila – Los Angeles – São Paulo on the eastbound sector, and São Paulo – Los Angeles – Guam – Manila on the westbound sector.
 PAL already flies to LAX from Manila, but westbound flights currently have to make a technical fuel stop in Guam, so I would imagine this will hold place even once São Paulo comes online.